thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - 10% for an oral presentation that covers all the above

-**It is possible to get a passign grade without having a working model**; the write up of your thoughts and ideas is mroe important than your model working.
+It is possible to get a passing grade without having a working model; **the write up of your thoughts and ideas is mroe important than your model working**--in this class, at least.
 All models are wrong, some models are useful.
 Understanding the world is more important to a data scientist than making a fancy model.
 Your writing is how I will judge your attempt to understand the world.

 Oral presentations will usually happen in small groups.

+If you disagree with me about your grade--then good!
+That's an exuse to talk to me.
+I want to have a conversation with you!
+All grades are up for discussion.

 #### Late policy/Absence Policy